-Further down on the shore, still within the influence of the pipe discharge, the following species were identified: molluscs Haustrum scobina (very abundant), M. aethiops (very abundant), Chiton glaucus, C. radians, C. ornata, Diloma sp., barnacles Chamaesipho sp. and Epopella plicata, crustacean Petrolisthes elongatus and the polychaete worms Spirobranchus cariniferus and Spirobis sp..
+Further down on the shore, still within the influence of the pipe discharge, the following species were identified: molluscs Haustrum scobina (very abundant), Haustrum haustorium, M. aethiops (very abundant), Cominella maculosa, Chiton glaucus, Ischnochiton maorianus, C. radians, Cellana ornata and Diloma sp., the urchin Evechinus chloroticus, anemone Isactinia olivacea, barnacles Chamaesipho sp. and Epopella plicata, the crustacean Pagurus sp., and the polychaete worms Spirobranchus cariniferus and Spirobis sp.
 Red algae included C. officinalis and encrusting coralline algae.
-Brown algae included Hormosira banksii (very abundant), Notheia anomala, and Ralfsia sp.
+Brown algae included Hormosira banksii (very abundant), the obligate epiphyte Notheia anomala, and Ralfsia sp.
 The green alga Chaetomorpha aerea was also present.
-The unidentified grey mat and microbial growths were not present in this area on the reef.
-Overall, these species are similar to what would be expected at this elevation on the shore (Photo 5).
+Overall, these species are similar to what would be expected at this elevation on the shore.